Noel Hunt: Reading

-On 23 July 2008 Hunt moved to Championship side Reading for an undisclosed fee rumoured to be around £600,000.
+On 23 July 2008, Hunt moved to Championship side Reading for an undisclosed fee rumoured to be around £600,000.
 Having taken the club's number 11 shirt, recently vacated by John Oster, Hunt joined up with the squad's tour of Sweden and scored his first goal in a 3–1 win over Halmstads BK on 29 July.

 In the absence of Reading manager Steve Coppell (who was already in Sweden), Director of Football Nicky Hammond said that although "Dundee United didn't want to lose Noel but understood his real desire to embark upon a new challenge with Reading Football Club.
 From my conversations with Noel, it is clear that he possesses the qualities of hunger and determination that Steve Coppell wants at this club as we attempt to regain a place in the Premier League."

 He played his first competitive game for Reading on 12 August 2008, scoring the deciding goal in a 2–1 win over Dagenham & Redbridge in the first round of the Football League Cup.
 He also scored on his second appearance on 26 August 2008, scoring the first of five goals by Reading in a 5–1 result against Luton Town.
 Hunt scored his first league goals for Reading when he scored twice in a 6–0 win over Sheffield Wednesday.
 In February 2011, Hunt revealed he turned down SPL side Celtic to stay at Reading and signed a new 2-year deal with the club.

-In February 2012 Hunt was nominated for the PFA Player in the Community award.
+In February 2012, Hunt was nominated for the PFA Player in the Community award.
 Hunt scored 8 goals in 41 Championship games during the 2011/12 season which helped Reading earn The Championship title and seal a return to the Premier League under the stewardship of manager Brian McDermott.

 Hunt scored his first Premier League goal for Reading in the 2–2 draw with Newcastle United, heading them 2–1 up from a Jobi McAnuff cross.
 He scored his second Premier League goal for Reading in a 2–2 draw with Swansea a week later, volleying in from inside the box.
 In his final season at Reading.
 Hunt revealed in January 2013 he was hoping to earn a new extended contract at Reading, with his contract expiring at the end of the 2012/13 season.
 Hunt made 24 appearances in the Premier League and a further 6 in cup competitions, scoring 6 goals in all competitions, Hunt's first team opportunities were limited after competing with Adam Le Fondre, Pavel Pogrebnyak, and Jason Roberts for first team places.

-After Readings relegation from the Premier League, Hunt was released by Reading at the end of his contract in May 2013.
+After Reading's relegation from the Premier League, Hunt was released by Reading at the end of his contract in May 2013.